What is a DC plug?

 Check the Size of the DC Plug

-- Outer diameter: refers to the external diameter of the cylindrical part of the plug
+- Outer diameter: the diameter of the outside of the cylindrical plug

-- Inner diameter: refers to the internal diameter of the cylindrical part of the plug
+- Inner diameter: the diameter of the inside of the cylindrical plug

 - Plug length: refers to the length of the metal part.
-If it is too short relative to the depth of the socket, the metal part will not reach, and no electricity will be transmitted.
+If it is too short compared to the depth of the socket, the metal part will not fully insert and electricity will not flow

 When measuring, you need to measure the diameter of the center pin and the inside of the port.